lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

     the LAMMPS--GUI Editor window.

 Everything that appears after a hash symbol (#) is a comment and ignored by LAMMPS.
-..
-LAMMPS-GUI will color such comments in red.
 These five categories are not required in every input script an do not necessarily need to be in that exact order.
 For instance, the ``Settings`` and the ``Visualization`` categories could be inverted, or the ``Visualization`` category could be omitted.
 However, note that